Joedang/sdl_learning/notes.md

 Most of the SDL stuff has man pages associated with it (at least in the Arch package).
 The Arch man pages (all SDL man pages?) are severely out of date and incomplete.
-Looking at the header files and their comments is a more reliable reference. (`/usr/include/SDL2/`) Keeping a Vim buffer pointed at the relevant headers also makes auto-completion nicer.
+Looking at the header files and their comments is a more reliable reference. (`/usr/include/SDL2/`) ~~Keeping a Vim buffer pointed at the relevant headers also makes auto-completion nicer.~~ Actually, it's enough to just have a symlink to the header file directory in Vim's working directory.
 The [SDL wiki](https://wiki.libsdl.org/) is also kind of helpful.

 ### Tutorials